thunky-monk/iOS-Localization-Cheat-Sheet/README.md

 </plist>
 ```
 ## Casing
-To perform upper and lower casing, use `NSString`’s `lowercaseStringWithLocale:` and `uppercaseStringWithLocale:`.
+To perform upper and lower casing, use `lowercaseStringWithLocale:` and `uppercaseStringWithLocale:` or the convenience methods `localizedUppercaseString` and `localizedLowercaseString`.
 ## File Paths
 Retrieve localized file paths using `NSURL`:
 ```objc